Being of Service

 “We cannot keep the gifts the program has given us unless we give them away to others.
 We share our experiences and learn from each other.
 None of us can survive, and the fellowship cannot endure, unless we carry the message of recovery.
 We have found that those who keep coming back to the fellowship have a better chance of staying clean and sober.” – Life with Hope

-How Service Helps You Grow
+How Service Helps Us Grow

 • Make Lifelong Friends